JWalkerMailly/Gmod-NVGBase/README.md

 When the whitelist if turned off, any goggle from the player's loadout can be used by his player model.

 ## Loadouts
+A loadout is a configuration table with one or multiple goggles defined inside of it.
+A loadout should be catered towards a specific subject.
+A great implementation of this is the Splinter Cell loadout referenced at the top of this readme.
 Loadout configurations need to be defined inside a lua file inside a folder named *nvgloadouts*.
 If you are creating an addon, this should be your folder structure:
 ```
 your_addon/lua/nvgloadouts/your_loadout.lua
 ```